jasraa/tp/docs/UserGuide.md

 `change currency USD` : Converts current currency into USD

+### Setting Budgets:

+Sets budget for specified category

+Format: `set budget c/CATEGORY b/BUDGET`

+* `CATEGORY` must be a pre-existing category
+* `BUDGET` must be a positive integer

+Example of usage:
+`set budget c/Housing b/1000` : Sets a budget of $1000 for Housing category

+### Getting budget for specific category:

+Retrieves the budget for the specified category, also lists expenses in descending order, and shows the percentage of budget that each expense takes up.

+Format: `get budget c/CATEGORY`

+* `CATEGORY` must be a pre-existing category

+Example of usage:
+`get budget c/Transport`: Retrieves the set budget for transport (if any), lists expenses in transport category in ascending order, and shows % of budget taken up by each of them.

+### Print all the budgets

+* Prints all the budgets in a table (Table 1)
+* Table 1 contains information about amount spent, remaining amount and % of budget spent for each category
+* If any of the budgets have been exceeded, will be displayed in another table (Table 2)
+* Table 2 contains categories that exceeded budget and amount exceeded.

+Format: `budget print`

 ### Get Graphical Insights for expenses: `get expenses insights`
 * This feature provides an overview of the expenses distribution across different categories.
 * A horizontal bar graph showing the percentage of total expenses attributed to each category.